kubeflow/website/content/docs/aws/authentication.md

 [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) is a service that lets you easily provision, manage, and deploy public and private Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates for use with AWS services and your internal connected resources.

-To get TLS support from the ALB Ingress Controller, you need to follow [tutorial](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) to request a certificate in AWS Certificate Manager.
+To get TLS support from the ALB Ingress Controller, you need to follow [this tutorial](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) to request a certificate in AWS Certificate Manager.
 After successful validation, you will get a certificate ARN to use with the ALB Ingress Controller.

 <img src="/docs/images/aws/cognito-certarn.png"
   alt="Cognito Certificate ARN"